aurelien-brabant/aurelienbrabant.fr/posts/an-introduction-to-unix-pipes.md

 ---
 title: "An introduction to UNIX pipes"
-preview: "Pipes are a way for two ore more processes to communicate data.
+description: "Pipes are a way for two ore more processes to communicate data.
 Let's see how to use them in C!"
-dateString: "2021-07-23"
+releaseTs: "2021-07-23"
-author: "Aurélien Brabant"
+coverImagePath: "/some/local/path"
+authorEmail: "perso@aurelienbrabant.fr"
 tags:
 - C Programming
 - UNIX